Why use Swish Swimming?

 Do you do trial lessons?

 Yes we do trial lessons at Swish!
 We think trial lessons are important for all.
-We charge $32 weekday and $34 weekend (prices for exclusive of 7% GST) for a trial lesson.
-It allows us to assess your child and ensure that he/she is placed in an appropriate class.
+We charge $35 weekday and $37 weekend (prices for exclusive of 7% GST) for a trial lesson.
+You can request the trial lesson from the Customer Portal.

 How do you determine which lesson is best for my child?